ulmi/ulmi.github.io/content/posts/1730286641658-DeNorma/index.en.md

 As it's a rather boring subject, made up of a lot of annoyances, I'm going to put it in parts, and try to follow more or less this alignment:

 1. Contextualize these IGTs and the current state and why of the standards;
-2. We're going to have to take a look, at least once, at diagonally or scraping the surface, please bare with me.
+2. We're going to have to take a look, at least once, diagonally or scraping the surface, please bare with me.
 And their current implementation;
 3. Make the symbology in the [QGIS] environment(https://qgis.org/);
 4. Look at the [OGC Geopackage spec](https://www.geopackage.org/) and try to create the data model on it;
 5. And in the end, wrap it all up as well as possible and make it available to everyone.